Clinical Documentation Templates

 How do I create patient education materials safely?

 Use generic, de-identified prompts that describe conditions and treatments without referencing specific patients.
 For example: "Write a patient education handout about Type 2 diabetes management" - not "Write instructions for my patient John Smith who was just diagnosed with diabetes."
 Have all generated materials reviewed by a clinician before distribution.
-Save your best templates in the ChatGPT Toolbox Prompt Library for reuse.
+Save your best templates in the AI Toolbox Prompt Library for reuse.

 How accurate is ChatGPT for medical information?